+D7 If a minimum college grade transfer applicants, specify (required of 2.00

+D8 List any other application requirements specific to transfer applicants:

+D9 List application priority, closi are reviewed on a continuou

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 D9 Fall Х

 D9 Winter Х

 D9 Spring Х

-D9 Summer Х
+D9 Summer X

-1
+•

-D10 1.4 Yes No
+D10 Yes No

 D10 Does an open admission po licy, if reported, apply to

 transfer students?

-J
+D 1 182

-D11 Describe additional requirem anto for transfo r admission if a nnliaghla:
+D11 Describe additional requiren nents for transfe er admission, if a pplicable:

-ווט Describe additional requirem pplicable.
+Torreston One dis Deliai

-Transfer Credit Polici 26
+Transfer Credit Polici

-D12 Report the lowest grade ear se that may be
+D12 Report the lowest grade ear ned for any cour rse that may be

-transferred for credit: se that may be с
+transferred for credit: 2.00

+1

-D13 Number Unit Type 1
+D13 Number Unit Type

-- Maximum number of credits or courses that may be Office Type
+D13 Maximum number of credits may be 64

-2.0 transferred from a two-year No limit
+transferred from a two-year institution: 0.

-, , ļļ 1
+•

 D14 Number Unit Type

-D14 Maximum number of credits or courses that may be N I.a.
-Lines it
+D14 Maximum number of credits may be 45

-transferred from a four-year institution: No limit
+transferred from a four-year institution: .0

--

-D15 Minimum number of credits that transfers m ust complete at

-your institution to earn an as sociate degree: 30

-D16 Minimum number of credits ust complete at

-your institution to earn a bac helor's degree: 45

-D17 Describe other transfer cred it policies:
+D15 Minimum number of credits your institution to earn an as sociate degree: 30.00 D16 Minimum number of credits ust complete at your institution to earn a bac helor's degree: 45.00 D17 Describe other transfer cred it policies: